buley/personal/src/content/legacy.md

-# What's My Legacy?
+# Driven by Design: Ensuring My Work Lives On

-> *"The meaning of life is to find your gift.
-The purpose of life is to give it away."*
+> *“What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.” — Pericles (adapted)*

+*A legacy is not what you leave behind, but what continues to build in your absence.
+True impact grows stronger, not weaker, with time.*

 I don't measure success by conventional standards—I measure it by **impact, mastery, and the systems I leave behind.** I am not interested in fleeting recognition, surface-level achievements, or being remembered for playing by the rules.
 My legacy is about **what I build, what I change, and how I reshape the spaces I move through.**